Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ## Overall Lab Objectives

 This 4-hour hands-on lab is designed to give developers practical experience using **GitHub Copilot** as an AI-powered assistant throughout the Software Development Life Cycle (SDLC).
-You will explore how Copilot can improve developer productivity, code quality, and security — from feature planning and prototyping to implementation, code review, and remediation.
+You will explore how GitHub Copilot can improve developer productivity, code quality, and security — from feature planning and prototyping to implementation, code review, and remediation.

 Through a series of guided, real-world exercises, you will learn how to:
-- Understand Copilot’s role across all phases of the SDLC
+- Understand GitHub Copilot’s role across all phases of the SDLC
-- Plan new features and define success criteria with Copilot
+- Plan new features and define success criteria with GitHub Copilot
 - Use AI-powered code completions directly within the IDE
-- Leverage Copilot Chat in Ask, Edit, and Agent modes
+- Leverage GitHub Copilot Chat in Ask, Edit, and Agent modes
-- Delegate tasks to the Copilot coding agent to multiply development impact
+- Delegate tasks to the GitHub Copilot coding agent to multiply development impact
-- Review code at scale using Copilot code reviews
+- Review code at scale using GitHub Copilot code reviews
-- Detect and fix security vulnerabilities using Copilot Autofix
+- Detect and fix security vulnerabilities using GitHub Copilot Autofix
-- Extend Copilot’s capabilities with Model Context Protocol (MCP) servers
+- Extend GitHub Copilot’s capabilities with Model Context Protocol (MCP) servers
-- Optimize Copilot performance using Custom Instructions and Prompt Files
+- Optimize GitHub Copilot performance using Custom Instructions and Prompt Files

 ## Welcome to The Daily Harvest